Ipanov7/tello-text/README.md

     A text-based DJI Tello Emulator
 ```
 ## About
 A DJI Tello text-based emulator.
 Listens to an UDP port and executes a subset of Tello commands.
-It is based on a fork of of [tello_sim](https://github.com/Fireline-Science/tello_sim) and relies on [plotext](https://github.com/piccolomo/plotext) to plot data on terminal.
+It is based on a fork of [tello_sim](https://github.com/Fireline-Science/tello_sim) and relies on [plotext](https://github.com/piccolomo/plotext) to plot data on a terminal.

 ## Why
 I needed a way to execute integration tests quickly and reliably, without the hassle (and potential harm) of connecting to a real Tello.
 Text-based plots allow to easily visualize the flight route.